sebastiencs/rustorrent/README.md

 <br />

-Rustorrent is intented to be a full featured BitTorrent library.
+Rustorrent is intented to be a full featured BitTorrent implementation.
 It is in active development and is not usable yet.

 The library uses asynchronous Rust code with [async-std](https://github.com/async-rs/async-std)